Upgrade Cash Rewards Elite Visa® Review: Serious contender for best flat-rate rewards card

 The Upgrade Elite card earns 2.2 percent cash back on purchases.
 This is one of the highest flat rates around, beating out many of the best flat-rate credit cards on the market.
 This makes the Upgrade Elite a solid choice as both a standalone cash back card and a supplementary card to combine with cards that earn rewards at a higher rate in specific spending categories.

-Many popular cards, like the Capital One Quicksilver Cash Rewards Credit Card, only offer 1.5 percent cash back, and only a few, like the Wells Fargo Active Cash and the Citi® Double Cash Card, earn 2 percent cash rewards.
+Many popular cards, like the Capital One Quicksilver Cash Rewards Credit Card, only offer 1.5 percent cash back, and only a few, like the Wells Fargo Active Cash and the Citi® Double Cash Card, earn 2 percent cash rewards (1% cash back when you buy, plus an additional 1% as you pay for those purchases).
 Indeed, only one major card tops the Upgrade Elite card’s flat cash back rate—the Alliant Visa® Signature Credit Card with Cashback, which offers up to 2.5% cash back on your first $10,000 of qualifying eligible purchases (1.5% after that).

 How to redeem